mfreeborn/heliocron/README.md

     Example:
     ```bash
-    $ heliocron report --json  # note that I have annotated and prettified the output in this example to more clearly show the structure
+    # note that the output has been annotated and prettified in this example to more clearly show the structure
+    $ heliocron report --json
     {
       "date": "2022-06-11T12:00:00+01:00",  # dates are formatted as rfc3339
       "location": {"latitude": 51.4, "longitude": -5.467},  # coordinates use decimal degree notation